-Under Canadian GAAS, we are required to communicate to you the unadjusted items and the effect that they may have on our opinion and to request that unadjusted items be corrected.
+Under Canadian auditing standards, we are required to communicate to you the unadjusted items (including disclosures) and the effect that they may have on our opinion and to request that unadjusted items be corrected.

 We did not identify any unadjusted or adjusted items during the audit.